CaptainLucian/SteamDeck_InfiniteFusion_Installer/README.md

 Bonus points if I can make the script then launch the game via Steam so you'd be able to strictly use the update script always.
   Update- I'd need this to be a second script OR be smarter and make it check for an existing entry in the VDF

+#How To Use
+This installer is meant for SteamDeck installs, if you are looking to install it via Windows use the official methods outlined on r/PokemonInfiniteFusion.
+There is no promise of support, this is just a learning project.

+As of v0.2, this is the process.
+1) Download v0.2
+2) Extract InfiniteFusion.sh and SteamShortcutMaker.py into your Downloads folder (yes, right now it really has to be the Downloads folder)
+3) Right-click on InfiniteFusion.sh and select "Run in Konsole"
+4) Once the window says "If no errors occued, the shortcut has been added to Steam.Steam may need to be restarted to take effect" the script has finished.
+5) If the script was successful, close Steam entirely (right-click on it in the taskbar and hit close)
+6) Re-open Steam
+7) Pokemon Infinite Fusion should now be in your game list
+8) Right-click on Pokemon Infinite Fusion and select "Properties"
+9) Go to the Compatibility tab and force the use of a specific tool
+10) Set it to Proton GE or Experimental
+11) Run the game!
+If you've not played it before be sure to check the options to set things like "how to input text" (you probably want cursor mode on the Deck)